Royal Life Saving offers a number of lifesaving programs and awards that are offered through schools, pools and

-Royal Life Saving also offers the following non-accredited lifesaving awards alongside the Rescue and Bronze Awards:
+Royal Life Saving also offers a non-accredited Resuscitation (CPR) and First Aid awareness awards alongside the Rescue and Bronze Awards.

 Royal Life Saving has created and designed school based programs for students of various ages and abilities, ranging from pre-school to secondary school, with options for classroom only or classroom and water activities.
 These programs are designed to teach students a range of water safety knowledge and provide them with awareness of emergency situations and personal help techniques.

 The Grey Medallion is a water safety and lifesaving skills program aimed at older adults, focused on reducing the drowning rates and encouraging a healthy, independent and active lifestyle.